flutter/website/src/docs/development/ui/animations/tutorial.md

     });
   {% endprettify %}

-  You can learn more about cascade notation in the [Dart Language Tour.](https://www.dartlang.org/guides/language/language-tour)
+  You can 더 알아보기 about cascade notation in the
+  [Dart Language Tour.](https://www.dartlang.org/guides/language/language-tour)
 </aside>